mohamedboubaker/GPS-Tracker/README.md

 ### 2.4.2 MCU
 ### 2.4.3 GPS/GPRS module
-The desigign of the circuit surrounding the SIM808 module was carried out according to the recommendations of the SIM808 hardware design guide <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2] </a>.
-Capacitors U20, U21 and U22 are bypass capacitors recommended in the hardware design guide.
-The guide also recommends the use of 5.1V Zener diode D5 which is supposed to protect the circuit in case of a sudden voltage surge.
-This diode was added to the circuit as per the recommendations however in practice it this diode prevented the circuit from correctly coming up after power on.
-So it was manually desoldred.
-The details are documented in issue #35
+"The circuit design for the SIM808 module followed the guidelines in the SIM808 hardware design guide <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2] </a>.
+Bypass capacitors U20, U21, and U22 were added as recommended.
+The guide also suggested using a 5.1V Zener diode (D5) to protect against voltage surges.
+Although the diode was added as per the guidelines, it caused the circuit to malfunction after power on, so it was manually desoldered.
+This is documented in issue <a href="https://github.com/mohamedboubaker/GPS-Tracker/issues/35"> PCB Power on failure 2 #35 </a>.